 “Using the [NAMI] support group model is so essential to the success of our family support groups.
 As a group, the collective wisdom covered a lot of possibilities.”

-NAMI Santa Clara County offers two types of Family Support Groups:
+NAMI Santa Clara County offers Three kinds of Family Support Groups:

 - Support Group for Family and Friends ONLY: This group is for adult participants who are caring for someone with a mental health condition.